fbpx

 Four-image recipe collage showing how to make the best French green beans side dish.

 If desired, toss the almondine and green beans together.
 This nutty fragrant mixture is like the frosting on a cake.
-It’s so darn good!
-Serve and enjoy your yummy green beans almondine.
+It’s so good.
+Serve and enjoy your tasty green beans almondine.

 Garnishing sautéed French green beans with lemon juice, lemon zest, and almondine.

-• MORE TOPPING IDEAS FOR FRENCH GREEN BEANS: It’s easy to elevate this side dish with crunchy, flavorful toppings!
 Cook 4 pieces of thickly-sliced bacon until crisp.
-Crumble the bacon over the green beans.
+Crumble bacon over the green beans.
 Toss to combine.
 For the holidays, switch things up with pomegranate arils and thinly-sliced mint.
 Or try a drizzle of tahini with toasted sesame seeds.
-Eating your veggies has never been more flavorful!

 Green Beans Almondine served in a black skillet seated on a wooden maple board.